somar-jaber/the-blob-blog/src/pages/deep-into-the-context-menu.md

 Now let's apply a useful experiment.
 We will add **Open with VLC** to the _Context menu_ of folders. we will add it twice:
 - once to open the current opened directory in VLC (*Where you are inside the folder*)
-- once to Open the current selected folder in VLC (*Where you are outside the folder and already selected it by your cursor*)
+- once to open the current selected folder in VLC (*Where you are outside the folder and already selected it by your cursor*)

 ### Add "Open with VLC" to the *Background* Context Menu
 #### Method 1: Manual Registry Edit